Is SEO dead in 2024?

 How to prepare your website for “zero-click searches”?

-Satisfy your website user’s search intent: If you want to rank for zero-click searches, you need to understand your searchers’ intent.
+Satisfy your website user’s search intent: To rank for zero-click searches, you need to understand your searchers’ intent.
 Then, you should provide accurate answers to their questions.

-Use the “people also ask” box: People Also Ask are generally additional questions that are relevant to the user queries.
+Use the “people also ask” box: People Also Ask are generally additional questions relevant to the user queries.

 Here’s an example;

 Make sure to target the keyword terms that you find in the “People Also Ask” section.
 Find out which of those keywords return a zero-click feature (such as an instant answer, featured snippet, knowledge graph panel, etc).